-- 5 The determination of OCPs was performed on a Thermo Trace GC Ultra gas chromatograph equipped with 63-Ni micro-electron capture detector (GC-ECD) and an autosampler.
-The column specifications and operating conditions are given in Table 2.
-Analysis was performed by EPA method 508, with slight modification.
-Identification of individual OCPs was based on comparison of retention time between samples and the standard solution by double column chromatography under similar conditions.
-DB- - $5 (30 \text{ m} \times 0.25 \text{ mm i.d.}, \text{ and } 0.25 \text{ μm film thickness})$ and DB-1701 ($30 \text{ m} \times 0.25 \text{ mm i.d.},$ and 0.25 μm film thickness) columns were used in the analysis.
-Tentative identification of the pesticides were made on the basis of retention time obtained using DB-5.
-These were subsequently confirmed with second capillary column, DB-1701, having - dissimilar liquid phase with different retention properties.
-The injection volume, column conditions, temperature programming, injector and detector temperature were kept the same for GC-ECD in both analysis.
-Helium was used as carrier gas at a constant flow of 1.2 ml min-1 and high purity nitrogen was used as make-up gas (40 ml min-1).
+time between samples and the standard solution by double column chromatography under similar conditions.
+DB-5 (30 m \times 0.25 mm i.d., and 0.25 μm film thickness) and DB-1701 ($30 \,\mathrm{m} \times 0.25 \,\mathrm{mm} \,\mathrm{i.d.}$, and $0.25 \,\mathrm{\mu m}$ film thickness) columns were used in the analysis.
+Tentative identifications of the pesticides were made on the basis of retention time obtained using DB-5.
+These were subsequently confirmed with second capillary column, DB-1701, having dissimilar liquid phase with different retention properties.
+The injection volume, column conditions, temperature programming, injector and detector temperature were kept the same for GC-ECD in both analyses.
+Helium was used as the carrier gas at a constant flow of 1.2 mL min-1 and high purity nitrogen was used as make-up gas (40 mL min-1).
 Samples were injected using Thermo AS 3000 auto-sampler.
-Injection volume was - 20 2.5 μl in splitless mode for each sample (Table 2).
+Injection volume was 2.5 μL in splitless mode for each sample (Table 2).
 The instrument was operated by Xcaliur software (Thermo Finnigan).
-Quality of extraction and detection procedure was ensured by spiking 5 different concentrations of each OCP standards with distilled water, and extracting by the same method.
+Quality of extraction and detection procedure was ensured by spiking 5 different concentrations of each OCP standard with distilled water, and extracting by the same method.
 Recovery was determined.
-Table 3 presents recovery efficiency (RE), retention time (RT) and pattern of compounds eluting on both - the columns.
-The DB-5 column was used for quantification, while DB-1 was used for compound cross confirmation by retention pattern.
+Table 3 presents recovery efficiency (RE), retention time (RT) and pattern of compounds eluting on both the columns.
+The DB-5 column was used for quantification, while DB-1701 was used for compound cross confirmation by retention pattern.
 The important physico-chemical properties of investigated OCPs are expressed elsewhere (Mutiyar et al., 2011).